What is networking?

 Networking is not … Asking for a job or opening

-The most important thing to realize is when you speak with a networking contact you are NOT asking them for a job.
+The most important thing to realize is when you speak with a networking contact is that you are NOT asking them for a job.
 You are asking them for advice, information, feedback, and referrals.

 If you were to start a conversation with, “Do you know of any openings?” chances are that the answer will be “no”, and the conversation will be over.
 If you start a conversation with, “_________ (name of person who suggested you contact the individual) suggested that I contact you.
-She said you are a great resource regarding the ________ industry.
-I am researching potential internship paths and would like to meet with you for 20 minutes to gain more insight in the ___________ field.”
+She said you possess valuable information regarding the ________ industry.
+I am researching the next steps in my career and would like to meet with you for 20 minutes to gain more insight in the ___________ career.”
 Chances are that a dialogue will be started!

 If the person you are speaking with knows of any openings and thinks you might be a good fit, they will tell you.